Komuna e Parisit,Tirana, Albania

 Students are required to attend

-commencement of the class.
-Students are expected to participate in class
+will be available after the class.
+Students are expected to participate in

-discussions.
-In the event of illness or emergency, contact your
+class discussions.
+In the event of illness or emergency, contact

-instructor IN ADVANCE to determine whether special arrangements are possible.
+your instructor IN ADVANCE to determine whether special arrangements are

 Participation: Participation extends beyond mere attendance.
 You may miss up to two